POLITICAL SCIENCE 1 - ONLINE

 I DO want you to use lots of examples from these readings, but I DO NOT want you to use any quotes!!!
 All examples should be substantially paraphrased in your own words; and since I have read these articles, I am going to know if you are just lifting sentences out of them - so don't test me on this.
 You will receive an "F" on your paper for plagiarism, and possibly an "F" in the class for gross infractions of this rule.

 PROOFREAD and "spell check" your work as spelling and grammatical errors will affect the overall presentation of your essay - and thus your overall grade.
 A paper that is filled with grammatical, punctuation, and/or spelling errors will NOT pass.

 Campaigns and the Media

 You may only write a paper on these specific articles.

-Submitting Your Paper: E-mail your paper either to my Angel account or to email@example.com account.
+Submitting Your Paper: E-mail your paper either to my Angel account or directly to firstname.lastname@example.org.
 If you e-mail me your paper as an attachment, it must be in MS-Word.
 Also, you must PASTE your paper directly into the body of the e-mail message (which prevents potential complications if and when attachments don't open.)